-- We share objectives and success criteria everyday. - We annotate and adapt plans daily. - We observe and adapt teaching to meet the needs of individual children. - We use self assessment at the end of each lesson i.e. traffic lights, thumbs, smiley faces etc. - We differentiate our questions. - We quality mark with feedback given both verbally and in writing. - Children have an understanding of their targets so they know where they are and how they can move themselves on. - Children are given time and opportunities to improve their work. - In order to enhance their learning and reach their full potential, children and adults will continuously strive to achieve these points.
+- We share objectives and success criteria everyday. - We annotate and adapt plans daily where needed. - We observe and adapt teaching to meet the needs of individual children. - We use self assessment at the end of each lesson i.e. traffic lights, thumbs, smiley faces etc. - We differentiate our questions. - We quality mark with feedback given both verbally and using Pink to Think, Green for Good. - Children have an understanding of their targets so they know where they are and how they can move themselves on. - Children are given time and opportunities to improve their work. - In order to enhance their learning and reach their full potential, children and adults will continuously strive to achieve these points.